Influence of Western culture in the Soviet Union: As a model

-In popular culture

-Music
+Influence in music

 During the war years, American jazz became associated with the opening of the second front in 1944 and anticipated victory over the Nazis.
-Army bands learned jazz on the front and performed them at dance halls in Prague, Krakow, and Leningrad after the war.
+Army bands learned jazz on the front and performed them at dance halls in Prague, Kraków, and Leningrad after the war.
 However, American jazz, deemed "Cosmopolitan," soon came under attack by the government, despite its roots in black culture.
 This, according to Yurchak, was representative of the ambiguity and changing standards of what was acceptable and unacceptable, as the integrity of jazz was not assessed by its social class, the usual metric.

 Although it was publicly criticized, denounced, and listening was made an illicit activity, jazz continued to exist officially in concerts held by state organizations, for example, by Komsomol committees, as long as it was "adapted to fit the Soviet context".
 The success with which jazz had actually been adapted is questionable, however.
 Even when imbued with Soviet melodies or with alternative lyrics, jazz (and rock-and-roll) elicited "overly excited" reactions from young people, engendered by their associations with zagranitsa.
 These forms could not be completely dissociated from its associations with the West, but they did acquire their own meanings and significance for the Soviet generation that grew up listening to them.